A literary cruise on the mighty Danube with Emerald Waterways

 I started my river cruising adventure in beautiful Budapest, bound for a history lesson through the Balkans, from Hungary into Croatia, then onwards through Serbia, Bulgaria and Romania.
 And as Literary Editor of the Silver Travel Book Club, proudly sponsored by host Emerald Waterways, I would be reading books set firmly in destinations along this fascinating route.

 The great travel writer Patrick Leigh Fermor left school in 1933, and at the tender age of 18 decided to walk across Europe, from the Hook of Holland to Constantinople (now Istanbul).
-The second volume of his adventure, entitled ‘Between the Woods to the Water’, picks up the journey as he crosses the Danube close to Budapest, before riding on horseback across the Great Hungarian Plain and over the Romanian border into Transylvania.
+The second volume of his adventure, entitled ‘Between the Woods and the Water’, picks up the journey as he crosses the Danube close to Budapest, before riding on horseback across the Great Hungarian Plain and over the Romanian border into Transylvania.

 Emerald Waterways ‘Enchantment of Eastern Europe’ cruise is a 9-day holiday, with 7 days on the river book-ended by a day each in Budapest and Bucharest, with flexibility to add on extra days at either end.
 And during the cruise, there are optional excursions on land every day, that really help to bring the history, culture and people of this ever-changing region to life.